-When Power Save is enabled, the display will automatically switch off if none of the buttons have been pressed for 30 seconds, and the unit is operated by its AAA batteries.
+When Power Save is enabled, the display will automatically switch off if none of the buttons have been pressed for 30 seconds.

 This function is appropriate in applications where you don't need to look at the display frequently, such as in transit monitoring applications, as the logger uses less battery power when the display is not turned on.